erwa/notes/hive.md

 ```

 ### Debug Hive unit test from Eclipse
 You may need to create a `hive-site.xml` somewhere with the custom properties you need and then add the containing folder to your debug classpath.
+If you need to attach source, you can add a Variable for your Git repository, and add an extension to the folder that contains the classes.
+When making changes, you may need to rebuild the project (sometimes from Eclipse and sometimes from the command line) for changes to take effect.

+### Ant ###

+# ant, Hive 0.12.0 and earlier
+# building Hive
+ant clean package

+# running Hive tests
+ant clean package test -Dtestcase=TestCliDriver -Dqfile=avro_partitioned.q [-Doverwrite=true]
+ant test -Dtestcase=TestCliDriver -Dqfile=avro_partitioned.q [-Doverwrite=true]
+ant test -Dtestcase=TestCliDriver -Dqfile_regex=.*partition.*

+# build tarball in ant
+ant clean binary

 # Hive print column names
 set hive.cli.print.header=true;